Class of 2020

 Boston University School of Medicine, Boston MA

-“I was born and raised in Hawaii on the island of Oahu and completed my BA and MD in Boston.
-As a medical student, I was privileged to work alongside individuals who found a calling in serving the underserved.
-My favorite physician was a fantastic mix of scientist, teacher, counselor, social worker, and friend to his patients – which is what I hope to emulate in my own practice.
+“Born and raised on the island of Oahu, Dr Kong completed her BA and MD in Boston.
+As a medical student, Dr Kong was privileged to work alongside individuals who found a calling in serving the underserved.
+She now serves the Waianae Coast on Oahu as a full spectrum family medicine physician.”

 Tereza Molfino, MD, Chief Resident